khalilchouchen1994/tumai-demo/Instructions/Exercises/01-natural-language-azure-openai.md

----
-lab:
-    title: 'Use Azure OpenAI SDKs in your app'
----

 # Use Azure OpenAI APIs in your app

 With the Azure OpenAI Service, developers can create chatbots, language models, and other applications that excel at understanding natural human language.
 The Azure OpenAI provides access to pre-trained AI models, as well as a suite of APIs and tools for customizing and fine-tuning these models to meet the specific requirements of your application.
 In this exercise, you'll learn how to deploy a model in Azure OpenAI and use it in your own application.

-In the scenario for this exercise, you will perform the role of a software developer who has been tasked to implement an app that can use generative AI to help provide hiking recommendations.
+In the scenario for this exercise, you will perform the role of a software developer who has been tasked to implement an app that can use generative AI to help with daily business tasks.
 The techniques used in the exercise can be applied to any app that wants to use Azure OpenAI APIs.

-This exercise will take approximately **30** minutes.
+This exercise will take approximately **20** minutes.

 ## Provision an Azure OpenAI resource

-An AzureOpenAI Model is already provisioned for you. please use the endpoint and API key shared by the instructor for this lab.
+An AzureOpenAI Model is already provisioned for you.
+Please use the endpoint and API key shared by the instructor for this lab.

 ## Prepare to develop an app in Visual Studio Code